animikhroy/rk_toolkit_pipeline_diagrams/README.md

-# A Novel Approach Toward TDA with LIGO Data Modeling
+# A Novel Approach To Topological Graph Theory with  Gravitational Wave Analysis & LIGO Data Modeling

 ### Table of Contents